 You will need to find the number callout of the signal.
 There are so many ways to kill a process in Ubuntu Linux.
 Kill command uses signals to determine a way to kill a process.
 A signal is a number indicating the action.
 Go to the terminal and type the following command.

 Now you will be able to see all the callouts for a signal command.
-It is a number of the action or signal that kill command will take.
+It is a number of the action or signals that the kill command will take.

-So this how you can kill a process in Ubuntu Linux via CUI.
+So this is how you can kill a process in Ubuntu Linux via CUI.